Australia beat England in battle of the bowling lengths in World Cup

 Australia mustered only 130 runs from their final 22 overs, with Steve Smith pretty much stifled and then perishing looking for the big shot, Glenn Maxwell (12 off 8) firing all too fleetingly and Marcus Stoinis run out by Smith before he could get into his stride.

-Perhaps we shouldn't be surprised, because finishing off an innings after batting first has not been Australia's forte in this World Cup.
+Perhaps we should not be surprised, because finishing off an innings after batting first has not been Australia's forte in this World Cup.
 The game against Bangladesh, when they pummelled 131 in the final 10, is the only occasion when the runs have flowed at an electric rate.

 It was only 32 in the final five overs against Sri Lanka.
 There was a collapse from 189-1 to 307 all out against Pakistan.
 Really frustrating returns.

-That will give Australia's opponents hope in the semi-finals, which is where Finch's men are headed.
-England will expect to make the last four as well, but their passage has become a little trickier.
+That will give Australia's opponents hope in the semi-finals, which is where Finch's men are heading.
+England still have eyes on the last four as well, but their passage has become a little trickier.

 Morgan's side will be hoping New Zealand defeat Pakistan at Edgbaston on Wednesday because if the result goes the other way, Pakistan will be one point behind England with two games to go.